The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Introduction

-As we can see from the description so far, there is a heavy emphasis on the the fact that all of our objects are framed.
-One of the reasons for taking framed objects, is so that the non-trivial Stokes matrix entries are actual coordinates on the isomorphism classes of our objects.
-Without the framing, we would need to take the Stokes data up to conjugation by diagonal matrices to get something well defined on isomorphism classes. \\

-We should also remark that the idea of using these types of framed wild harmonic bundles, and using Stokes data to build the twistor coordinates, is heavily inspired by the observations made in section $9.4.3$ of \cite{GMN2}. \\
+As we can see from the description so far, there is a heavy emphasis on the fact that all of our objects are framed.
+One of the reasons for taking framed objects, is to achieve that the non-trivial Stokes matrix entries are actual coordinates on the isomorphism classes of our objects.
+Without the framing, only the Stokes data up to conjugation by diagonal matrices is well defined on isomorphism classes.
+We should also remark that the idea of using these types of framed wild harmonic bundles, and using Stokes data to build the twistor coordinates, is heavily inspired by the observations made in \cite[Section 9.4.3]{GMN2}.